 Are you anxious or nervous about passing algebra?
 We have numerous ways in which you can complete your math requirement and many different resources available to you for FREE to help you succeed in math!
 We offer algebra courses in a variety of different modes to meet your learning needs!

-- We also offer self-paced courses where you can work at your own pace to complete half of a course in a semester in our guided, independent learning program called Math X.
+- We also offer self-accelerated courses where you can work at your own pace to complete a course in a semester in our guided, independent learning program called the Math Emporium.

-Our algebra courses are also offered online, to help those who cannot make it to campus on a regular basis.
+Our algebra courses are also offered online as hybrid classes, to help those who cannot make it to campus on a regular basis.

-To see which mode is best for you, look at all of your choices by clicking on: What are A&B, X&Y and HY?
+To see which mode is best for you, look at all of your choices by clicking on: Modes of Instruction.

 Course Repetition Policy (for replacing a sub-standard grade)